ese5160/a14g-final-submission-t23-mcu-wanda-lock/README.md

 > Administrators can use their interface to realize On-The-Air-Firmware-Update by simply pressing a button on the website.
 The update progress is shown on real time.

 > **Inspiration**
-> You might ask: there are so many smart lock on the markets, why do we want to design another one?
+> There are so many smart lock on the markets, why do we want to design another one?
 >
-> Designed for customers, price and functionality is what we focus on.
+> **Price and Potential Customers Are What We Focus on**
 >
 > Firstly, many smart locks on the market are over $200 just because they use cameras.
-However, Wanda Lock uses QR code reader to avoid driving the price too high.
+Then, why not use email and QR code reader to create a cheap and secure lock?
 >
-> Secondly, is the functionality also correct and secure for users if it is so cheap?
-The answer is definitely yes.
-Wanda Lock requres user to provide email to receive a key of QR code.
-This helps to avoid the situation where people steal the name and password and can also open the lock.
-Using personal email for identification and security is a common strategy on the market, so using this instead of camera is an effective and cheap way to ensure secuirty.
+> Secondly, do many people really need our lock?
+Absolutely!
+Nowadays, people especially businessmen spend much time working outside.
+They need a way to monitor their door on real time and let their guests to come in when they are not at home.
+>
+> Besides, in a modern world, everything is driven to be controlled remotely and everybody will use smart devices.
+Thus, since people need it, we build it.

 > **Device Functionality**